AntonyLeonard/RoadStatus/README.md

 Navigate to the project folder and select the solution file (RoadStatus.sln).

-Please add your ApiId and ApiKey in config file.
+<b>Please add your ApiId and ApiKey in config file.</b>

 Select Build -> Build Solution from menu or press F6.

 # How to run the output
 1)	DOS Command Prompt, VS Developer Command Prompt or Windows PowerShell can be used to run the output.
-2)	Open any one of the Command Prompts mentioned in step 1 and navigate to the project folder which contains executable program - RoadStatus.exe.
+2)	Open any one of the Command Prompts mentioned in step 1 and navigate to the project folder which contains executable program - <b>RoadStatus.exe.</b>
 3)	Execute the application by the following command

     * C:\..\RoadStatus\bin\Debug>RoadStatus.exe road - DOS and VS Developer Command Prompt